Norman Warriors and the Conquest of Sicily: An Expanded History

 The Key Battles of the Conquest

-The initial Norman invasion force was surprisingly small.
-Led by Roger de Hauteville, a few hundred Norman knights crossed the Straits of Messina and captured the city.
-The Muslim defenders were caught by surprise by the speed and ferocity of the assault.
-Messina became the beachhead for all future operations.
+The Norman invasion force was surprisingly small.
+Under Roger de Hauteville, a few hundred knights crossed the narrow Straits of Messina under cover of night.
+They caught the Muslim defenders off guard, capturing the city quickly.
+Messina became the vital bridgehead for all subsequent operations, providing a secure port for reinforcements and supplies from Calabria.

 The Battle of Cerami (1063)